soyuztechnologies/ITC_Training/Day 9/02BehaviourDefinition/03Adding_Draft.md

 * [Exercise 1 - Enable the draft handling in the base business object]
 * [Exercise 2 - Enable the draft handling in the projected business object]
-* [Exercise 3 - Enable Early Numbering for Travel and Booking]

 <a id="exercise-1"></a>
 # Exercise 1 - Enable the draft handling in the base business object